hbnro/habanero/README.md

 Tetl is intensively tested on top of **Heroku**, the git-based cloud hosting platform.
 In my own opinion the first place where you should release your startup application.

-    # Make sure you are in a git repo
+    # NOTE: Make sure you are into git repository
-    $ git init

-    # Compile the assets and grab the libraries
-    $ atl build
-    $ atl --stub

-    # Add and commit all the changes
-    $ git add .
-    $ git commit -m "First commit"

     # Create the heroku app and get your default database settings
     $ heroku create --stack cedar
     $ heroku addons:add shared-database:5mb

+    # Configure the default build-pack url for deployment
+    $ heroku config:add BUILDPACK_URL=https://github.com/pateketrueke/heroku-buildpack-tetlphp

     # Push and go!
     $ git push heroku master